 Prison populations have a disproportionately high rate of people suffering with mental health or behavioural problems.
-In a new report, Dr Marayca López and Laura Maiello-Reidy of CGL Companies, LLC, a pre-eminent criminal justice planning and design firm based in New York, explain how prison design can significantly improve the living conditions of mentally ill inmates.
-They share design principles that can help create correctional buildings that have a restorative, not detrimental, impact on inmates suffering from mental illness.
+In a new report, Dr Marayca López and Laura Maiello-Reidy of CGL Companies, LLC, a pre-eminent criminal justice planning and design firm based in New York, explain how prison design can significantly improve the living conditions of mentally ill prisoners.
+They share design principles that can help create correctional buildings that have a restorative, not detrimental, impact on prisoners suffering from mental illness.

 This blog is an introduction to the report.
 The full version can be accessed here.

 Scope of the problem

 Worldwide, mental health disorders among the general population are considerable, but they are even more prevalent among jail and prison inmates.
 Correctional health professionals have reported that both the number and the acuity levels of inmates with mental health disorders are rising – even in systems where the prison population at large is declining.
 Although prevalence estimates vary widely, the high level of mental disorders among the adult prison population is one of the biggest challenges facing correctional systems today.